-- (b) Under the Schlosberg 2009 Employment Agreement, upon termination by us for cause or voluntary termination by Mr. Schlosberg, Mr. Schlosberg is entitled to payment for only accrued vacation. - Under the Schlosberg 2009 Employment Agreement, upon termination by us without cause or termination by Mr. Schlosberg for constructive termination, i.e. for good cause, or if we elect not to renew his employment agreement, Mr. Schlosberg is entitled to the present value of his base salary for the period through December 31, 2013, or through the date which is twelve months from the date of termination, whichever period is longer, at the rate in effect on the date of termination, discounted at the interest rate payable on one year U.S. Treasury Bills in effect on the day that is 30 business days prior to the date of termination.
+(b) Under the Schlosberg 2009 Employment Agreement, upon termination by us for cause or voluntary termination by Mr. Schlosberg, Mr. Schlosberg is entitled to payment for only accrued vacation.

+- (c) Under the Schlosberg 2009 Employment Agreement, upon termination by us without cause or termination by Mr. Schlosberg for constructive termination, i.e. for good cause, or if we elect not to renew his employment agreement, Mr. Schlosberg is entitled to the present value of his base salary for the period through December 31, 2013, or through the date which is twelve months from the date of termination, whichever period is longer, at the rate in effect on the date of termination.
 In addition, Mr. Schlosberg is entitled to continuation of all benefit plans and automobile benefits for the period from the date of termination to December 31, 2013, or through the date which is twelve months from the date of termination, whichever period is longer.
-Also, in the case of termination without cause, Mr. Schlosberg is entitled to two weeks base salary in lieu of notice at the rate in effect on the date of termination.
-In addition, under Mr. Schlosberg's stock option agreements, if Mr. Schlosberg's employment is terminated by us without cause or by Mr. Schlosberg for good reason, all stock option awards shall immediately become exercisable in their entirety. - (d) Under Mr. Schlosberg's equity agreements, upon a change in control, all equity awards shall immediately become exercisable in their entirety.
+Also, in the case of termination without cause, Mr. Schlosberg is entitled to two weeks base salary in lieu of notice at the rate in effect on the date of termination, under Mr. Schlosberg's stock option agreements, if Mr. Schlosberg's employment is terminated by us without cause or by Mr. Schlosberg for good reason, all stock option awards shall immediately become exercisable in their entirety. - (d) Under Mr. Schlosberg's equity agreements, upon a change in control, all equity awards shall immediately become exercisable in their entirety.
 With respect to Mr. Schlosberg's stock option agreements, options may, with the consent of Mr. Schlosberg, be purchased by the Company for cash at a price equal to the aggregate of the fair market value for one (1) share of our Common Stock less the purchase price payable by Mr. Schlosberg to exercise the options as set forth under each option agreement, multiplied by the number of shares of Common Stock which Mr. Schlosberg has the option to purchase.

 Mark J. Hall

-Circumstances of Termination
+Circumstand ces of Termination

+Cause or Termination by Corporation other

-Payments and Benefits Death (\$) (a) Disability (\$) (a) Cause or Voluntary Termination (\$) (b) Termination by Corporation other than for Cause or Disability (\$) (c) Change in control (\$) (d)
+Payments and Benefits Death (\$) Disability (\$) Voluntary Termination (\$) than for Cause or Disability (\$) Change in control (\$)

+(a) (a) (b) (c) (d)

-Base Salary · · · - · · - ' - 61,667
+Base Salary - - 66,667 -

-Vacation 23,414 23,414 23,414 23,414
+Vacation 30,770 30,770 30,770 30,770 -

-Benefit Plans 2,382
+Benefit Plans - - 2,169

-Automobile
+Automobile - - - - -

-Perquisites and other personal benefits
+Perquisites and other personal benefits - - - -

-Acceleration of equity awards 14,030,400
+Acceleration of equity awards - - 10,040,800

-Total 23,414 23,414 23,414 87,463 14,030,400
+Total 30,770 30,770 30,770 99,606 10,040,800